adrian154/photobox/README.md

     * Select -> operation...
 * Slideshow view
     * Each collection has its own feed
-    * There are other feed sources
+    * There are other feed sources with no backing collection